HomepagePeople

 Coordinators of the TRIAS project:

-Dr. Anna Grigolon is an Assistant Professor within the Transport Engineering and Management Research Group at the Department of Civil Engineering, University of Twente, in the Netherlands.
+Dr Anna Grigolon is an Assistant Professor within the Transport Engineering and Management Research Group at the Department of Civil Engineering, University of Twente, in the Netherlands.
 Her academic and research interests include sustainable urban mobility, with a particular emphasis on developing user-centric mobility solutions tailored to city residents' diverse needs and preferences.
 Anna employs various analytical tools, including discrete choice modelling, social psychology theories, and spatial analysis, to gain insights into travel behaviour in urban settings.

 Co-applicants:

 prof. dr.ir.
 Monique Tabak is full professor at the University of Twente with a background in Biomedical Engineering.
 She is an eHealth expert, focusing on the question: how can eHealth technology contribute to tailor-made care in daily life?
 She particularly focuses on remote patient monitoring (including sensors) to create a comprehensive picture of a person in daily life.
-Subsequently, she investigates how to develop personalized coaching and decision support using this data in the triangle: healthcare professional-patient-technology (shared-decision support technology).
+Subsequently, she investigates how to develop personalised coaching and decision support using this data in the triangle: healthcare professional-patient-technology (shared-decision support technology).

 prof.dr.ir.
 Vincent Marchau (Radboud University RU) – Institute for Management Research (IMR)) holds a chair on Uncertainty and Adaptivity of Societal Systems.
 He received a PhD from TU Delft in 2000 for his research on Technology Assessment of Automated Vehicle Guidance.
 Marchau is also Managing Director of the Dutch Research School for Transport, Infrastructure and Logistics (TRAIL), with over 130 PhD students and 60 staff members across 6 Dutch universities.
 His research focuses on (approaches for) decision making under deep uncertainty (DMDU) in, among others, mobility, spatial planning, energy, water, health, education, and security.
-He works closely with several public and private partners on long term policymaking, foresight projects, shared visioning, etc.
+He works closely with several public and private partners on long-term policymaking, foresight projects, shared visioning, etc.

 Co-funders: